 Rent, rent subsidies and reviews

-If you are eligible for a rent subsidy FACS Housing will not charge you the full market rent for your property.
+If you are eligible we will not charge you the full market rent for your property.
 We will advise you in writing of the amount of rent you must pay.

 What if I receive a rent subsidy and my household circumstances change?